Rolled - flash welded

-The necessary energy for the rise in temperature of the zone to be welded is obtained by Joule effect due to the passage through the piece of a low-voltage and strong intensity current.
-During this operation, there are bows with ejection and evaporation of the melted metal towards the outside of the joint, it is the beginning of the flash welding.
+The energy necessary for the rise in temperature of the zone to be welded is obtained by effect joule due to the passage through the piece, of a low-voltage current and a strong intensity.
+During this operation, there are bows with ejection and evaporation of the metal melted towards the outside of the joint, it is the beginning of the flashing.

 Advantages of the process

-- The mechanical characteristics in the TAZ (thermically affected zone) and in the welded zone are very close to the basic metal
+- Mechanical characteristics in the TAZ (thermically affected zone), and in the welded zone close to basic metal.

-- Forged structure in the welded zone (no basaltic facies)
+- Structure forged in the welded zone (no basaltic facies)